MFast1995/simpleLib_mlf96/readme.txt

 For sake of testing, the following are account types with valid IDs

-Faculty 	1, 2, 7		Example: 7 Anne Ngu
+Faculty 	1, 2, 7, 9
-Student 	3, 4, 8		Example: 8 Michelle Fast
+Student 	3, 4, 8
-Librarian 	5, 6		Example: 5 Cody Kern
+Librarian 	5, 6

 When an account has been successfully entered, the account will then be marked as the active account.
-The screen will then pull up a list of options corresponding to the account type.
-Faculty and Student accounts are able to update account name, search library by title or author, or view books currently borrowed.
-Librarian accounts are able to also add documents to the library, register new users, and save any changes made to the system.
+The screen will  pull up a list of options corresponding to the account type.
+Student (user) accounts are able to search documents, borrow, and return.
+Faculty (admin) accounts are able to search the library, borrow, return, add users, and view/remove users.
+Librarian accounts  can search documents, borrow, return, add users, add documents, and view all documetns that have been checked out.

-Update Account
-	Requesting to update account will prompt user to enter a name Pressing enter will change the name of the active account.

 Search Library by Title
 	This will prompt the user to enter a title (case sensitive).
 The